Rajinikanth net worth 2023: A quick look at the luxurious life of Thalaivar

 Rajinikanth owns several luxury cars including two Rolls Royce models.
 He has a USD 723,802 (INR 6 crore) worth Rolls Royce Ghost and a USD 1.9 million approx. (INR 16.5 crore) worth Rolls Royce Phantom.
 He also owns a Toyota Innova, Honda Civic, Premier Padmini, and a Hindustan Motors Ambassador.

-Apart from these wheels, the actor also owns a BMW X5, a Mercedes-Benz G Wagon, and a Lamborghini Urus.
-He also owns a Bentley Limousine worth USD 723,802.
-But the actor paid an extra USD 2.6 million to get it customised to his taste.
+Apart from these wheels, the actor also owns a BMW X5 worth USD (INR 1.77 crore), a Mercedes-Benz G Wagon worth USD (INR 2.55 crore), and a Lamborghini Urus worth USD 213,521 (INR 3.10 crore).
+He also owns a Bentley Limousine worth USD 723,802 (INR 6 crore).
+But the actor paid an extra USD 2.6 million approx. (INR 22 crore) to get it customised according to his taste.

 (All USD conversions done at the time of writing)